dwnatwick/MCW-Windows-Virtual-Desktop/Whiteboard-design-session/WDS student guide - Windows Virtual Desktop.md

 <!-- /TOC -->

-# Windows Virtual Desktop whiteboard design session student guide
+# Implementing Windows Virtual Desktop in the enterprise whiteboard design session student guide

-## Abstract
+## Abstract and learning objectives

-In this whiteboard design session, you will work in a group to design a solution using Azure business continuity and disaster recovery (BCDR) technologies.
-Your solution will consider three different types of environments.
-The first will consist of on-premises VMs running applications that will be migrated to Azure IaaS.
-Next, Azure IaaS applications that need to be failed over from either on-premises to Azure, or between two Azure Regions.
-Finally, the use of automated failover technologies built into Azure PaaS services, App Service, and SQL Database will be used for PaaS applications.
+In the Whiteboard Design Session (WDS), you will work in groups to design a Windows Virtual Desktop solution using Microsoft 365 and Azure technologies.
+Your solution will consider the necessary Microsoft 365 subscription required for Windows 10 Enterprise multi-user licensing, as well as the Azure Active Directory and security needs for a healthcare provider.
+You will need to determine how to connect Azure to the current VMware and Citrix on-premises infrastructure and the connections needed to connect this infrastructure to Azure for application access.
+Finally, you will need to design the Windows Virtual Desktop solution utilizing Azure virtual machines with availability and scalability to handle 24x7 operations without performance degradation.

-At the end of this whiteboard design session, you will be better able to design a solution that leverages various Azure technologies together to build a complex and robust IaaS BCDR plan.
+At the end of the whiteboard design session, you will be better able to design a solution that leverages Microsoft 365 and Azure technologies together to build a secure and robust Windows Virtual Desktop infrastructure.

 ## Step 1: Review the customer case study